-The gumolderers are an arm of the British masons, formed is Chelmsford in 1817 with chapters in Aurora Nova, Wales, the United States and Australia.
+The gumolderers (cf. Gumolderers) are an arcane forearm of the British masons, formed is Chelmsford in 1817 with chapters in Aurora Nova, Wales, the United States and Australia.
 Gumoldery is the (now archaic) title given to any mason-polymath; the term currently finding favor on the internet currently as a multipotentalite.

-A secret society at the heart of the first occupants of Nightvale, who styled their city with Victorian architecture of the time.
+A secret society at the heart of the first occupants of Morrowvale, who styled their city with Victorian architecture of the time.

 A feud with King Edward II showed a reluctance to proceed with UK templates and a new order formed in Aurora Nova.

 The gumolderers were distinguished by being the multi-potentialites of their generation; erstwhile referred to as jacks-of-all-trades.

 The legend of the Gumolderers is closely tied to a key story in the mythology of Morrowvale, which explains how the classic lifts of the city were all similar to the Art Deco tradition made popular by the Otis Elevator co., but with a particular catch; before associated societies in trade unions, recurring trade disagreements between different guilds of tradespeople during the 19th century, the Morrowvale Lift Co. could never get service for their elevators during lift breakdowns, because either of the two main guilds were feuding with the other, resulting in impossible service delays.